TosbackCgusBridge-Bot/CGUs-versions/Kruxdigital/Privacy Policy.md

 **How we use non-PII**

 Krux uses the Krux Session Data and the Publisher Session Data to operate and enhance the Krux Site, the Publisher Site (in accordance with the Publisher's request), and to facilitate Krux services.
 We do not use any Krux or Publisher Session Data that is more than ninety (90) days old for user profiling or targeting.
+The source data used to inform user profiling or targeting is stored by Krux for six (6) months, after which time it is purged.
 Non-PII may be stored and processed in the U.S. or any other country where Krux or its service providers, or its or their affiliates, conduct business.

 **How we use PII**